Mathematics (MATH)

 MATH 4390 Selected Topics in Mathematics 3 SCH (3-0)

 Different topics will be covered at varying times.
 May be repeated for credit with consent of instructor.
-Prerequisite: 3 semester hours of advanced mathematics.
+Prerequisite: 3 semester hours of advanced mathematics or consent of instructor.

 MATH 4399 Capstone Experience in Math 3 SCH (3-0)